ohmstance/MMLS-Attendance-Scraper/README.md

 - Subject ID: A variable digit numerical value no more than five digits.
 It corresponds to a subject.
 - Coordinator ID: A ten digit numerical value corresponding to the coordinator tied to a subject.
 - Class ID: A five digit numerical value tied a classes within a subject.
-- Timetable ID: A variable digit numerical value tied to a single session of a class throughout the semester.
-It is pregenerated one or two days ahead of time and does not require manual QR generation from a lecturer for it to exist.
+- Timetable ID: A variable digit numerical value tied to a single session of a class throughout the academic year.
+It is pregenerated -- probably -- one or two days ahead of time by MMLS.

 ### Future work
-- ~~Automatically retrieve list of subjects with corresponding IDs via MMLS login.~~
 - ~~Terminate HTML fetching upon encountering ungenerated attendance link.
 (Error 500)~~
 - ~~Scrape attendance link by date instead of a range of timetable ID.~~
 - ~~Use lxml instead of BeautifulSoup for performance.~~
+- ~~Automatically retrieve list of subjects with corresponding IDs via MMLS login.~~
 - Check how many students have attended in each class session
 - Allow manual input of parameters